 MDH Support for Process

-Staff from the MDH Office of Performance Improvement have been trained and are available to facilitate the strategic vision and goals section of the planning process for CHBs and tribal public health departments.
+Staff from the MDH Public Health Practice Section have been trained and are available to facilitate the strategic vision and goals section of the planning process for CHBs and tribal public health departments.
 Support to prepare for the facilitated session and to complete the plan will also be provided.
 This process can also be facilitated internally or by other consultants.

 A strategic planning process overview, tools, templates, and other supporting materials are available online.
 All guidance has been designed to help CHBs meet the national public health standards develop by PHAB.